Master of Music

 The Faculty of Music at the University of Toronto offers a Master of Music in Composition, Music Technology and Digital Media, Instrumental (solo piano, woodwinds, brass, percussion, strings), Collaborative Piano, Conducting, Jazz Performance, Opera, Piano Pedagogy, Voice, and Vocal Pedagogy.
 The first program for the degree was introduced in 1954.

-The Master of Music (MM or MMus) is, as an academic title, the first graduate degree in music awarded by universities and conservatories.
+The Master of Music (MM or MMus) is a graduate degree in music awarded by universities and conservatories.
 The MM combines advanced studies in an applied area of specialization (usually performance in singing or instrument playing, composition, or conducting) with graduate-level academic study in subjects such as music history, music theory, or music pedagogy.
 The degree, which takes one or two years of full-time study to complete, prepares students to be professional performers, conductors, and composers, according to their area of specialization.
 The MM is often required as the minimum teaching credential for university, college, and conservatory instrumental or vocal teaching positions.